maniartech/uexl-go/README.md

 ## Introduction

-UExL, short for Universal Expression Language, is a robust and versatile expression evaluator written in Go.
+UExL (Universal Expression Language) is an embeddable platform independent expression evaluation engine.
+It is a simple language that can be used to evaluate expressions in various formats.
+UExL is designed to be used in applications where the expression to be evaluated is not known at compile time.
+Or to make the application more flexible by allowing the user to define expressions through the configuration file or database.

+, is a .
 Designed for efficiency and simplicity, UExL offers an intuitive approach to handling and evaluating expressions in various formats.

 ## Table of Contents